TEST PROCESSES / MILITARY

 Q: What is SYLVANIA CHROME TOP?

-A: This is a version with older type of getter.
+A: Not only Sylvania used this, but indeed mainly it was Sylvania in the late 1930's until latest 1945.
+So not even for a long time.
+This is a version with older type of getter.
 So called "hot" getters.
 These getters do not work anymore once the tube is finished.
-They only worked during that short moment, when the getter was evaporated during the production process.
-Modern "cold" getters are active when the tube is in use, and have even limited function during storage.
+The modern "cold" getters are active when the tube is in use, and have even limited function during storage.
 If you would break the glass of a chrome top, the getter will stay shiny, and gets white only after weeks.
 This demonstrates it's very low ability to absorb gas, when cold.
 By the way, chrome tops are not made with chrome, it is just shiny color.
 Some of the early "tall glass" tubes have this getter too, but it is flashed from the side.
 It is an older technology and 6SN7 like this is probably from around the 1940's.
 Often found in the VT231, or sometimes in 6SNTWGT.

-Q: Why are CHROME TOPS better, when the getter is not working anymore?
+Q: Why are CHROME TOPS better, when such a getter is not active anymore?

 A: The modern (cold) getters were not invented yet.
 Since the "hot" getter has no function once the tube is stored or used, the manufactures were forced to use much more clean materials.
 The tube needed to be clean by itself, for ever.
 Apparently this was the much better process, and I have never yet seen a defective chrome top tube.
 Unfortunately, the "hot" getter process got out of use, when modern cold getters were invented.
 Beware: Not all tubes sold as chrome tops are actually the highly sought after "chrome" tops.
 Most are later technology, with a darker getter color.
 These are no chrome tops, but look pretty much the same.
 Be careful what you buy.